Googly

 Googly: the technique of performance

 It takes a lot of practice to perform Googly correctly.
-This is a very difficult technique that requires certain physical skills.
-It is difficult for novice bowlers to implement it; for them, the hands and fingers movements when performing Googly seem unnatural.
-That is why you can achieve results only with long and persistent training.
+It is a very difficult technique that requires certain physical skills.
+Beginner bowlers find it difficult to implement; for them, the hands and fingers movements when performing Googly seem unnatural.
+That is why results can only be achieved through long and persistent training.

 In a text format, it isn’t easy to make it clear how to do Googly.
 But we’ll try.
 In addition, we recommend watching video instructions on YouTube, where this technique is shown in slow motion.

-1. The ball must be taken in exactly the same way as with a normal leg break, but at the same time, the thumb must be placed under the ball, and the index and middle fingers must be placed at the top.
+- The ball should be taken in exactly the same way as with a normal leg break, but at the same time, the thumb must be placed under the ball, and the index and middle fingers must be placed at the top.

-2. When preparing to serve, the back of the hand should be in full view of the batsman to mask the movement of the fingers on the ball.
-In this case, the palm must be turned up.
+- When preparing to serve, the back of the hand should be in full view of the batsman to mask the movement of the fingers on the ball.
+In this case, the palm should be turned up.

-4. If the technique is performed correctly, the ball will bounce off the seam, go in the batsman’s direction, and not fly away from him.
+- If the technique is performed correctly, the ball will bounce off the seam, go to the batsman’s direction, and not fly away from him.